giuliano-barrella/DiabetesClassifierEnsemble/README.md

 # DiabetesClassifierEnsemble

 A machine learning ensemble model that predicts whether a patient has diabetes or not.
+Google Collaboratory was used to easily organize the code and data visulization.

+## Libraries used:

+Data preprocessing and visualization:
+  -pandas, numpy, matplotlib and seaborn model developement:
+  -sklearn and xgboost.

 The ensemble is composed of 3 models:
   - Deep Neural Network (MLPClassifier from sklearn.neural_network)